Return to top

 muffin batter in cupcake liners

-Bake: Bake the matcha oat muffins for 15-18 minutes, until a knife inserted in the center comes out clean.
+Bake: I bake these in the oven for 15-18 minutes or until a knife inserted in the center comes out clean.

-Cool: Finally, remove the muffins from the oven and allow them to cool in the pan for five minutes.
-Move them to a wire rack.
+Cool: Finally, I remove the muffins from the oven and allow them to cool in the pan for five minutes.
+Then, I move them to a wire rack to cool completely.

 easy matcha muffins fresh out of the oven on a wire rack